-It is likely that you will have to add one or more change orders to subcontracts during the course of a project.
+You will probably have to add one or more change orders to subcontracts during the course of a project.

-Note: 6-7-1 Subcontracts control subcontract records and their interaction and integration with 6-4-1 Change Orders and 4-2 Payable Invoices/Credits.
-Changes made to records in 6-4-1 Change Orders and in 4-2 Payable Invoices/Credits are displayed in 6-7-1 Subcontracts.
+Note: The 6-7-1 Subcontracts window controls subcontract records and their interaction and integration with 6-4-1 Change Orders and 4-2 Payable Invoices/Credits.
+Changes to records in 6-4-1 Change Orders and in 4-2 Payable Invoices/Credits are displayed in 6-7-1 Subcontracts.

-The process of entering a change order for a contract is straight forward.
-You begin by referencing the job in the header section of the widow.
-Then after entering the required information, such as Description, Change#, Date, and Status in the header, you enter information in the tabs, Prime Change Details and Budget and Sub Change Details.
+Entering a change order for a contract is straightforward.
+First, you reference the job in the header section of the window.
+Then, after entering required information, such as Description, Change#, Date, and Status in the header, you enter information in the Prime Change Details and Budget and Sub Change Details tabs.

-On the Prime Change Details tab, you only need to enter required information for Description, Cost Code, and Cost Type.
+On the Prime Change Details tab, you only need to enter the Description, Cost Code, and Cost Type.
 Then you click the Budget and Sub Change Details tab to enter the changes.

-There is a new column, Subcontract Line, in the Budget and Sub Change Details grid.
-Five of the columns of the grid now act as a unit.
-These columns are:
+In the Budget and Sub Change Details grid, the following columns behave as a unit: